jbojcic1/taxformgenerator/README.md

       * "FormGenerator/SalaryJOPPD/ContributionsJOPPDTemplate.xml"
       * "SalaryCalculator/SalaryConfig.json"
   - Run "dotnet TaxFormGenerator.dll {PARAMS}"
-  - XML forms will be generated in "Output" folder
+  - XML forms and payments.pdf (with barcodes for payments) will be generated in "Output" folder

 PARAMS: